Get solar electric panels and save up to 50% on your monthly electric bill.

 Solar Deals on PhotoVoltaic Panel systems with analysis on ROI and recommendations on lease, loan, buy, discounts, rebates, referrals, and reference links.

 There is a great site to see what your expected production can be based on your geographic location and facing, PVWatts Version 2 NREL performance calculator for Grid-Connected PV Systems.
+Google has recently created Google Project Sunroof that uses this NREL data for seasonal production and satelite imagery to calculate roof space and solar shade.
+This tool creates a good first step to understanding your possible production/solar potential.
 For North America, south facing, which is 180 degrees, would be the best location, followed by east or west with north facing being the worst.
 A 40 degree roof tilt angle on a south facing roof would be about optimal.
 In the table below, see some computations using Boulder, CO as an example.
 You will notice that tilt angle is pretty forgiving and if you have a roof that is 45 degrees off of south you still do better than facing east or west.
 Optimal is a 2-way tilt tracking system that follows the sun but only makes sense for a ground installed system, not on a roof since full tilt is not feasible and only minor adjustments are possible.
 The solar radiation (insulation) numbers below tell you the how much production your system will produce on average during a year.
 The larger the number the higher your production and the cheaper the electricity production will be for your system.
 For example: A 2.5 insulation number would produce half the amount of a 5 insulation number and therefore require twice as many panels to produce the same amount of electricity.

 Each insurance company handles solar installation differently so contact your insurance agent.
 If you lease the system, the leasing company will most likely cover the insurance as it is not considered part of the structure of your home.
 More details later on leasing vs. buying.
 Systems can range from $30K-$55K and the insured value is based on the replacement cost which is the full value before rebates.
 Some insurance companies have no additional fees for solar installations but others might.
 For example, Xcel Energy Solar*Rewards Small Program (0.5kW to 10.0kW) requires that homeowners with residential solar panels have a minimum insurance of $300K.
 If you have a home insured for $100K you would need to add an additional $200K of insurance to meet the minimum.
 If you are lucky enough to have a home worth over $300K then you only need to be concerned about insuring the system and not the minimum insurance issue.
 To give an example of insurance rates where no minimum is required, a $240K policy costing $545 per year would cost $585 with a $30K system and $653 with a $60K system.
 That is a cost of $110 every year and will rise with inflation.